 Preliminary estimates from the CSO suggest that output in the tourism sector, proxied by real activity in accommodation and food services, declined by 60.6 percent in 2020 compared to growth of 0.5 percent in 2019.
 Consequently, the contribution of accommodation and food services to overall GDP fell from 20.8 percent in 2019 to 10.3 percent in 2020.
 This performance was influenced by the negative effects of the COVID-19 pandemic on global travel and general economic activity.
-After three and general economic activity.
 After three consecutive years of expansion, Saint Lucia's tourism sector was severely affected by the protracted global health and economic shock caused by the COVID-19 pandemic, with widespread deleterious effects on travel demand and general economic activity, from March 2020.
 This outcome followed an improvement experienced in the first two months of 2020, attributed to the continued upswing in global tourism from 2019.
 This was mainly led by strong growth in cruise arrivals.
 However, the tourism sector was interrupted by restrictions imposed on travel in source markets, recessionary global economic conditions, high levels of uncertainty as well as domestic measures taken to prevent and control the spread of the novel coronavirus.
 These developments resulted in an abrupt cessation of activity in all sub-sectors in the second quarter of 2020, contributing to an overall sharp downturn in the tourism sector during the year.
-Containment measures by governments all over the world such as circumscriptive travel protocols persisted after the initial lockdowns and closure of ports of entry.
+Containment measures by governments all over the world such as circumscriptive travel protocols persisted market (9.2 percent) and in the Caribbean market (20.0 percent) which offset the decrease in European arrivals particularly from the UK (20.8 percent).
+However, the adverse effects of the COVID-19 pandemic in 2020, reversed the overall upward trend in stay-over arrivals over the past seven years and affected arrivals in the period March to December 2020.